 Nancy Wang, together with her storyteller husband Robert Kikuchi-Ynogo founded Eth-Noh-Tec in 1982.
 This is is a kinetic story theater company based in San Francisco, weaving [tec] together distinctive cultural elements of the East and West [eth] to create new possibilities [noh].
 Eth-Noh-Tec produces and performs contemporary presentations of traditional folktales from the many countries and cultures of Asia through storytelling, theater, dance, and music.
 Nancy Wang is available for performances in schools and colleges solo, or with her husband as Eth-NohTec.

 Donna Washington has been a storyteller for twenty-seven years.
-She’s travelled the world sharing stories with anyone who will listen.
+She’s traveled the world sharing stories with anyone who will listen.
 She lives in Durham, NC with her husband/business manager, and two cats named Love Bug, and Flash.

 Pippa White calls her One’s Company Productions “part storytelling, part theatre, part history.”
 Her true stories are those of immigrants, pioneers, Orphan Train Riders, resistance fighters, reformers and other brave individuals who seek to better the world.
 She has performed in 31 states.